What Happens If You Witness A Crime In Singapore? 4 Things To Do

 The legal duty to report is a formality but a crucial aspect of maintaining law and order.
 It helps ensure that offenders are brought to justice and that potential future crimes are averted.

-What If You Have Been Threatened To Not Testify In Court?
+What Should You Do If You Are Threatened Not To Testify In Court?

 Programme Features